ocuroot/ocuroot/README.md

 repo_alias("my_repo")
 ```

-A location for the *state store* should be set so Ocuroot knows where to read and write state and intent.
+A location for your *state store* must be set so Ocuroot knows where to read and write state and intent.
 Most
 commonly, this will be one or two git repos:

 ```python